 It is also a cool 70°F (21°C) which can be a pleasant rest bite from the scorching Texas sun!

-If you spend over an hour here you are doing well, but overall it’s a fun little attraction to site all ages.
+If you spend over an hour here you are doing well, but overall it’s a fun little attraction to suit all ages.

 Legoland Discovery Center – $27